Consulting Association: Police collusion

 MI5, Special Branch and the Special Demonstration Squad all spied on trade unionists.

 Revelations also pointed to police collusion.
 In Autumn 2012, the Blacklist Support Group appointed Christian Khan solicitors to submit a complaint over detailed surveillance documented within certain Consulting Association files to the Directorate of Professional Standards.
 The Directorate initially dismissed the accusations until the Independent Police Complaints Commission (IPCC) stepped in to conduct its own investigation in February 2013.
 In October 2013, the IPCC confirmed that the police had colluded in the blacklist, saying it was "likely that all special branches were involved in providing information" to the list.

 A clandestine National Extremism Tactical Co-ordination Unit (NETCU) police officer attended one meeting with eight company human resource managers.

 In March 2015, Home Secretary Theresa May announced that Christopher Pitchford would lead an inquiry into undercover policing.
 Setting out the inquiry's terms of reference in July, Pitchford said it would "not examine undercover or covert operations conducted by any body other than an English or Welsh police force".
 The Blacklist Support Group, which along with Ucatt has been given core participant status, has raised concerns that it will be difficult for Pitchford to deliver truth and justice within his stated remit, given that so many allegations refer to dealings between the police and private companies.
 (Pitchford stepped down from the inquiry in May 2017 following diagnosis of motor neurone disease, and was replaced by Sir John Mitting.)

 In March 2018, the Metropolitan Police confirmed undercover Special Branch officers had supplied information to the Consulting Association.
 The admission followed a complaint by the Blacklist Support Group to the IPCC.
 Shadow Chancellor John McDonnell said: "It is now abundantly clear that various arms of the state including the Police colluded in the blacklisting process.
 This is one of the hidden scandals of the abuse of civil liberties in our country that needs to be recognised fully and addressed.
 The people involved need to be brought to book."
 The Metropolitan Police told complainants that until the Undercover Policing Inquiry had assessed the evidence, no further action would be taken.
 In April 2018, the GMB union lodged a Freedom of Information request with Scotland Yard seeking to discover exactly what role the police played in the blacklisting.
 In June 2018, after the Metropolitan Police failed to respond to the FOI request, the GMB referred them to the Information Commissioner's Office (ICO).

-The report commissioned in 2013, the Creedon Report (named after Mick Creedon, chief constable of Derbyshire Constabulary, 2007–2017), was published in a redacted form by The Canary in March 2019.
 The report showed that police, including Special Branch, and the security services supplied information to the blacklist.
 An undercover police officer Mark Jenner was also said to have infiltrated the construction union UCATT, gathering intelligence on "over 300 individuals".
 However, the investigation said the sharing of information did not appear to be systematic.